Table of Contents

 There is a useful collection of projects here: http://dotabap.org/

-Business Suite / ERP / S/4HANA content – How can I access this?
+SAP Business Suite / ERP / S/4HANA content: Can I access?

 …including ERP dev objects like BAKR, or transactions like VA01?